nikitavoloboev/alfred-my-mind/readme.md

 Since this workflow is geared for my own personal use and productivity and in many ways tries to act as an extension of my brain, it can at times be messy and is always in *work in progress* state.

 As this workflow is focused and optimised for fast access to all the knowledge and references I have indexed.
-It would make sense to read through the wiki I made and maintain [here](https://nikitavoloboev.gitbooks.io/knowledge/content/).
+It would make sense to read through the wiki I made and maintain [here](https://nikitavoloboev.gitbooks.io/knowledge/content/) first.

 My goals with sharing both this workflow and my wiki knowledge base is to extend my idea of of [knowledge bootstrapping](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.udmp9eotg) and tapping into a person's expertise in the most transparent way possible.